kryptokrona/kryptokrona-docs/getting_started/new_wallet.md

 You can download the latest version of Xamarin Wallet **[here](https://github.com/turtlecoin/turtle-wallet-xamarin/releases)**.

-This is what Xamarin Wallet looks like:
+This is what the Xamarin Wallet looks like:

 ![Xamarin Wallet](https://github.com/holytastyguacamole/turtlecoin-wiki/blob/master/images/screenshot_xamarin.png)